brylianrst/Brilian-Portofolio/README.md

 ## Final project
 Here it might be helpful to include a high-level description of your final project.

 [Part I](final-project-part-one)
+Part I: a project proposal.
+An outline of your project, copies of data, and the identified method you'll use for presenting.

 [Part II](final-project-part-two)
+Part II: Sketches, wireframes, storyboards.
+User research and incorporating user feedback.

 Part III(final-project-part-three)
+Part III: Final deliverable and presentation.
+The final deliverable can be a website, presentation, interactive work, etc., and should be publicly accessible.
+You'll prepare and present a lightning talk for your final presentation.
+Additional information about the final project will be provided later in the course.

 ---
 ## Other stuff you can do (you can remove this section - it's just for your reference.)